lockevod/Elsewherr/README.md

 **Logging/Debugging**

-By default Elsewherr will log all INFO logs out to `elsewhere.log` or `sonarr.log`.
-If you incluide the '-d' or '--debug' argument when running the script (i.e. `python elsewherr.py -d` or `python elsewherr.py --debug`) it will up the logging to DEBUG and output much more information to the logs.
+By default Elsewherr will log all INFO logs out to `elsewhere.log`.
+If you incluide the '-d' or '--debug' argument when running the script (i.e. `python elsewherr.py -v` or `python elsewherr.py --verbose`) it will up the logging to DEBUG and output much more information to the logs.

 The log file is overwritten each time the script is run.